Pat McGrath′s Career Successes

-For the souls that live and breathe fashion, the name Pat McGrath will undoubtedly resonate in their minds.
-They probably own the Gold 001 eyeshadow from her make-up range Pat McGrath Labs (its October 2015 launch sold out within minutes), they will definitely be one of her 1.4 million Instagram followers and they will certainly have seen her facial artistry strut up and down the runways of New York, London, Milan and Paris.
+For those that live and breathe fashion and beauty, the name Pat McGrath will undoubtedly resonate in their minds.
+They probably own the highly reputable Gold 001 eyeshadow from her make-up range Pat McGrath Labs (its October 2015 launch sold out within minutes), they will be one of her 2.6 million Instagram followers and they will almost certainly have seen her make-up artistry strut up and down the runways of the Fashion Weeks in New York, London, Milan and Paris.

 Miss Rayder, Photoraphy Richard Burbridge, Styling Edward Enninful, Hair Julien D'ys, Make-up Pat McGarth.
 All clothing Commes des Garcons A/W 2004 [The Passionate Issue, No. 224, June 2004]

 However, McGrath’s career does not just stop at makeup application; she creates it too.
 In 1999 McGrath developed a line of cosmetics for Giorgio Armani who later told Vogue, “I was struck by the way she interpreted colour and by her ideas about beauty and femininity.
 She never used cosmetics to try to mask a woman”.
 Not a stranger to taking on multiple projects at a time, her long standing relationship with fashion house Christian Dior saw her create the wild Technicolour looks including latex petals stuck to faces, vinyl lips and bodies drenched in powder paint.
 In total, McGrath was responsible for 16 years of the Maison’s couture and ready-to-wear shows.

 During the noughties, McGrath continued to rise; in 2004 she was named global cosmetics creative design director for Procter & Gamble – the name behind make-up brands including Max Factor, Cover Girl, and SK-II.